HikiQ/DistanceFace/README.md

-# Desription
+# Description

 A simple watch face with battery percentage and distance graph.

 # How to get
+- Garmin Connect IQ store
-- Will be uploaded to Garmin Connect IQ
+- Build using Garmin Connect IQ SDK

 # Known issues
 - battery charge status may show charging icon while not charging